Katherine McKittrick

-Katherine McKittrick is a Canadian professor and academic, writer, and editor.
+Katherine McKittrick (born 1970), is a Canadian professor and academic, writer, and editor.
 She is a professor in Gender studies at Queen's University.
 She is an academic and writer whose work focuses on black studies, cultural geography, anti-colonial and diaspora studies, with an emphasis on the ways in which liberation emerges in black creative texts (music, fiction, poetry, visual art).
 While many scholars have researched the areas of North American, European, Caribbean, and African black geographies, McKittrick was the first scholar to put forth the interdisciplinary possibilities of black and black feminist geography, with an emphasis on embodied, creative and intellectual spaces engendered in the diaspora.

 Biography

 McKittrick has a Ph.D. in Women’s Studies from York University; she received her degree in 2004.
 She is a fellow of Royal Society of Canada (College) and a member of American Academy of Arts and Sciences.

 Since 2005, she has been Professor in Gender studies at Queen's University, with joint appointments in Cultural Studies and Geography.
 She is former Editor at Antipode: A Radical Journal of Geography.